KarolynMorrow/karolyn_morrow_AriMyreNailShop_capstone/README.md

  - Spring Security has its own POST methods for sign in which handle the input of username and password.
  - Creation of GET mapping while needing an authorization token is done through a fetch method via JS code.
  - Reading documentation on how to implement an API's data reading capabilities.
+ - For security reasons it is best to not make innerHTML in your JS code as hackers are able to obtain and or change the data easier.
 # Future Improvements
  - Providing SuperAdmin CRUD ability to the nail technician for price updates, changing, and/or deleting offered services.
  - Allowing the premium account holders to view past appointments and based on date, allowing to make updates to requested appointments.
+ - Update birthday input to (MM/DD) instead of (MM/DD/YYYY)
+ - Have code be accessible on all internet browsers(Firefox is not allowing fetched data to show)